tinymce/tinymce-docs/release-notes/known-issues.md

 | AP-384 | Dialog headings (the titles) are styled wrong.
 Apply correct classes or update |

 #### Theme

+The following theme related issues were reported during the developer's preview and are now fixed in the TinyMCE 5.0 BETA version.

 | Issue key | Summary |
 | AP-79	| Improve types for SilverDialog |